Towards the consistent perturbative expansion in discrete gravity

 Unlike the continuum case, the result of calculating a given physical quantity will depend on the gauge.
 But summing/averaging over all gauges should yield the value of the original functional integral and the exact physical value in question.
+Here, summation over gauges is understood in a broad sense and also includes taking into account all possible simplicial structures (which is precisely what is implied by the RC strategy).
+The simplest such summation over structures would be an averaging over lattice orientations; for example, in the case of studying the Newtonian potential, this is equivalent to an averaging over the orientations of the line connecting the gravitating masses relative to the lattice axes.

-Instead of singling out a subset and restricting ourselves to it, we can add a gauge-fixing term to the action, thereby introducing a weight factor into the functional integral.
+Instead of singling out a subset in the configuration superspace and restricting ourselves to it, we can add a gauge-fixing term to the action, thereby introducing a weight factor into the functional integral.
 In the continuum limit, when metric variations from site to site are small, such a gauge-fixing term should reduce to a continuum gauge-fixing term.